nightwatchjs/nightwatch-docs/guide/running-tests/run-parallel.md

 </div>

 <div class="alert alert-info">
-  You can create a separate environment per browser (by chaning <code>desiredCapabilities</code>) and then run them in parallel.
+  You can create a separate environment per browser (by chaining <code>desiredCapabilities</code>) and then run them in parallel.
 In addition, using the <code>filter</code> and <code>exclude</code> options tests can be split per environment in order to be ran in parallel.
 </div>